manuelbieh/react-book/advanced-concepts/code-splitting.md

 As long as the component which you want to lazy load has not fully loaded, all children of the Suspense element will be replaced with the indicated fallback.
 Additionally, no limits on the number of React.lazy\(\) component imports have been enforced.
 The fallback placeholder will be shown until all components have loaded and can be displayed.

-Nesting components is also possible and can be great idea in certain scenarios.
+Nesting components is also possible and can be a great idea in certain scenarios.
 When there are parts of the site which are slightly less important and might interfere with the rendering of the primary user interface, it is recommended to wrap these parts of the application / the component tree in their own `Suspense` element.
 This will boost performance and drive the important parts of the application to load first.

 A possible scenario to use `Suspense` in practice is image editing.
 In these type of cases, it can be useful to display the image to edit to the user already to give visual clues.
 The rest of the user interface containing the actual editing functionality will be loaded in a further step if loading the actual component is taking longer.